White Heat: Critical response

 In 2005, White Heat was listed in Time's top 100 films of all time.
-On review aggregation website Rotten Tomatoes, the film has an approval rating of 94% based on 80 reviews, with a weighted average of 8.50/10.
+On review aggregation website Rotten Tomatoes, White Heat currently holds an approval rating of 94% based on 80 reviews, with a weighted average of 8.50/10.
 The site's consensus reads: "Raoul Walsh's crime drama goes further into the psychology of a gangster than most fear to tread, and James Cagney's portrayal of the tragic antihero is constantly volatile".
+At Metacritic, which assigns a normalized rating to reviews, the film received a score of 89 out of 100, based on 21 reviews, indicating "universal acclaim".

 Awards and nominations

 In 1950, Virginia Kellogg was nominated for the Academy Award for Best Story.
 Also that year, writers Ivan Goff and Ben Roberts were nominated for the Edgar Award for Best Motion Picture, by the Mystery Writers of America.
 In 2003, the United States Library of Congress selected White Heat for preservation in the National Film Registry.

 On June 4, 2003, the American Film Institute named Cody Jarrett in its list of the best heroes and villains of the past 100 years, he was voted 26th.
 Furthermore, in June 2005, "Made it, Ma!
 Top of the World!" was voted 18th in AFI's 100 Years...100 Movie Quotes; while, in June 2008, White Heat was voted fourth in AFI's 10 Top 10 list of gangster movies.